Qds11/it_automation/README.md

-test I am editing the README file.
+tewtwtest I am editing the README file.
 Adding some more details about the project description.
 I am editing the readme file . adding some more details about the projectc descriptoin